alexnjh/apan50-kube-demo/README.md

 ![title](https://github.com/alexnjh/apan50-kube-demo/blob/master/images/default.png "Title")
-## Setting up a LEMP stack and Pod Auto Scalers on Kubernetes
+## Setting up a LEMP stack and deploying Pod Auto Scalers on Kubernetes

 ### :red_circle: DISCLAIMER
 The information contained here is meant for showcasing the different pod auto scalers and to deploy a simple LEMP stack application